|

 ungloved waving hand was gone.
 In summary, only selected portions of my

 body were working.
+Meanwhile, Mary and

 I were being treated like visiting royalty.
 We were actually escorted